Attacking and Defending Deep-Learning-Based Off-Device Wireless Positioning Systems: Introduction

 WiFi-based positioning systems that rely on geometrical models with ToF and AoA measurements where among the first ones for which countermeasures were developed \cite{WiFiProtect,qiao2016phycloak}.
 Shortly after, methods that mitigate such attacks have emerged \cite{WiFiProtect}, causing a race between measures and countermeasures~\cite{WifiResponse}.
 However, algorithmic methods that attack geometry-based ToF and AoA-based positioning systems are generally ineffective against DNN-based approaches as the learned function that performs positioning is described by a black box.
 Hence, we propose countermeasures that are specifically designed to attack DNN-based systems.

 For DNN-based positioning systems, methods that manipulate the frequency-domain training symbols of orthogonal frequency-division multiplexing (OFDM) systems have been proposed in~\cite{abanto2020wifi,COMINELLI2021107970,cominelli2022properties}.
-However, directly manipulating the frequency-domain information at the transmitter (before the inverse discrete Fourier transform) is likely to violate the mutual orthogonality of the OFDM subchannels as the effective channel impulse response may exceed the cyclic prefix length---this will negatively affect the quality-of-service.
-In contrast, we propose a variety of time-domain attacks that preconvolve the transmit signals by a specific perturbation sequence of pre-defined (and short) length, which has a well-defined impact on the received CSI while maintaining subchannel orthogonality as long as the effective channel's delay spread does not exceed the cyclic prefix length.
-Besides those differences, we also investigate defensive mechanisms that can be deployed at the infrastructure BSs/APs.
+However, directly manipulating the frequency-domain information at the transmitter (before the inverse discrete Fourier transform) is likely to violate the mutual orthogonality of the OFDM {subcarriers} as the effective channel impulse response may exceed the cyclic prefix length---{this will negatively affect the quality of service}. {In contrast, we propose time-domain attacks that preconvolve the transmitted signals by a specific perturbation sequence of pre-defined (and short) length, which has a well-defined impact on the received CSI while maintaining subcarrier orthogonality as long as the effective channel's delay spread does not exceed the cyclic prefix length.
+Furthermore, we consider different threat models with varying knowledge of the DNN-based positioning pipeline, which trade off model knowledge versus efficacy.} {Besides those differences, we also investigate defensive mechanisms that can be deployed at the infrastructure BSs/APs---this aspect is, to the best of our knowledge, novel.}

-Reference \cite{zhou2019adversarial} proposes adversarial attacks on the frequency-domain CSI against WiFi-based human activity detection.
-In contrast, we propose a range of adversarial attacks with varying knowledge on the positioning system, which specifically target CSI-based localization.
+Reference \cite{zhou2019adversarial} proposes adversarial attacks on the frequency-domain CSI against WiFi-based human activity detection. {This approach, however, relies on traditional DNN-based classifier models without considering compatibility with a communication standard.} In contrast, {our attacks are targeting positioning models (which typically perform inference instead of classification) and addressing compatibility with existing OFDM communication systems.
+Furthermore, we propose a range of adversarial attacks with varying knowledge on the positioning pipeline, which specifically target CSI-based localization using DNNs.}

 We conclude by noting that our adversarial attacks resemble that of functional attacks~\cite{laidlaw2019functional}, where the adversary applies a carefully-designed function to each pixel of a picture, perturbing the same color by the same amount.
 Analogously, we convolve the transmit-side time-domain signals with well-designed perturbation sequences, which affects the CSI estimated at the receiver by an entry-wise multiplication with the channel's transfer function.